turingschool/backend-curriculum-site/module1/lessons/ruby_project_etiquette.md

 ### Default

 If you run the command `rake` without any further arguments, Rake will automatically look for a task named `default`.
 We can also set up a Rake task to have prerequisites - that is other tasks that must be run before the current task is run.
-If you set a prerequisite, Rake will automatcially run those other tasks first, you don't even have to worry about it.
+If you set a prerequisite, Rake will automatically run those other tasks first, you don't even have to worry about it.
 Using this knowledge, we can add the following to our Rakefile:

 ```ruby
 task default: ["test", "welcome"]
 ```

-This will run both our `test` and `welcome` tasks when we run `rake, but not the third task you created independently.
+This will run both our `test` and `welcome` tasks when we run `rake`, but only those two, as those two are the two that appear in the default array.

 #### Exercise
-Update your current project to follow these conventions.
+Update your current project to follow these conventions!

-## WrapUp
+## Wrap Up
 * How does require_relative work?
 * How does require work?
 * Which does Ruby convention prefer?